mrmoje/mrmoje.github.io/content/uPy_powerstrip_part1.md

 gets toggled on via a Solid State Relay (SSR from here on).
 The outcome of reverse is implicit, pull a pin low, off goes the corresponding outlet.

 #Controlling mains - The SSR

-To switch the the live pin on each outlet, I decided to go with the first capable (and affordable) SSR I could find on [Nerokas][NEROKAS_G3MB-202P]:- the [G3MB-202P][G3MB-202P_DATASHEET], one for each outlet.
+To switch the live pin on each outlet, I decided to go with the first capable (and affordable) SSR I could find on [Nerokas][NEROKAS_G3MB-202P]:- the [G3MB-202P][G3MB-202P_DATASHEET], one for each outlet.
 NB:- It's now discontinued.
 Successor as at time of this writing is OMRON's G3MC series PCB SSR.